 Everyone appreciates a compliment, especially when it is sincere.
 I remember what it was like to be a new staff member.
 There is a time of insecurity as you navigate the new culture, curriculum, and unfamiliar setting.
 Many friendships are already established among current staff members, and figuring out where you fit in can be tricky.
 What better way to put someone at ease than to compliment them?
 What better way to communicate “I see you” than to identify an area of strength?
 We not only love others by connecting and serving, but we also love by validating others.

 It is unfortunate, but many educators today are facing increased levels of negativity.
 This can be devasting, especially for a new employee.
-Experts say it takes five positive comments to offset a negative one.
-Maybe this is why it is so important to heed God’s words in Ephesians 4:29.
+Experts say it takes at least five positive comments to offset a negative one.
+Maybe this is why it is critically important to heed God’s words in Ephesians 4:29.

 Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear.